 Section 5.06 MEETINGS OF THE BOARD OF DIRECTORS

 Regular meetings of the Board may be held at the time and place that has been designated by the Board.
-Directors are not required to be notified of regular meetings.
+Directors must be notified of the time, date, and location of regular and special meetings.
+The Board shall maintain a policy for the notice of meetings, for the conduct of meetings, for the formulation of agendas, and for the time, date, and place of the meetings; this policy shall be available for review by all Members on the Association website.
 Special meetings of the Board may be called by the President or any two Directors upon three days notice to the other Directors.

 Section 5.07 QUORUM

 The presence in person of a majority of the Directors then in office constitutes a quorum.
-The Directors may continue to transact business at a meeting at which a quorum is initially present, notwithstanding the withdrawal of Directors from that meeting, so long as any action taken is approved by at least a majority of the required quorum for that meeting.
+The Directors may continue to transact business at a meeting at which a quorum is initially present, notwithstanding the subsequent loss of quorum, so long as any action taken is approved by at least a majority of the required quorum for that meeting.

 Section 5.08 BOARD ACTION

 Each Director shall have one vote.
 Every act or decision done or made by a majority of the Directors present at a meeting duly noticed at which a quorum is present shall be regarded as the act of the Board of Directors.
 Any action required or permitted to be taken by the Board may be taken without a meeting, if a majority of Directors consent in writing to that action.
 Such action by the majority consent of the Directors shall have the same force and effect as a majority vote of the Board of Directors.
 Such action will be ratified at the next meeting following the Directors’ consent in writing to that action.

 Directors shall not receive compensation for their services.
 However, Directors may be entitled to reimbursement of expenses, as may be determined by resolution of the Board to be just and reasonable.